andycranston/usbserialcaretaker/README.md

 ExecStart=-/sbin/agetty 115200 %I $TERM
 ```

-If the usbserialcaretaker service has been installed prevoius then the service is stopped.
+If the usbserialcaretaker service has been previously installed then the service is stopped.

-The bash script `usbserialcaretaker.sh` is copied to `/usr/local/bin`.
+The bash script `usbserialcaretaker.sh` is copied to the `/usr/local/bin` directory.

-The service file `usbserialcaretaker.service` is copied to `/etc/systemd/system`.
+The service file `usbserialcaretaker.service` is copied to the `/etc/systemd/system` directory.

-The systemd daemon serive files are reloaded.
+The systemd daemon service files are reloaded.

 The usbserialcaretaker service is enabled.